What is Codex Leicester?

 Leonardo da Vinci is most remembered for his brilliant masterpiece of ‘Monalisa’.
-But, it isn’t the only masterpiece he created.
-And this wasn’t a painting.
-It was, wait for it, a book!
+But, it isn’t the only masterpiece that he created.
+He created another masterpiece which actually wasn’t a painting.
+In fact, it was, a book!
+Astonishing isn’t it?

-- The explanation of fossils appearing on a mountain.
+- The explanation of fossils of sea creatures appearing on a mountain.

-- Last, but not the least, the luminosity of moon.
-Here, Leonardo explains the phenomenon of ‘planet shine’ a century before Johannes Kepler proved it!
+- Last, but not least, it explains the luminosity of the moon.
+Here, Leonardo explains why the moon isn’t as bright as the sun and what is the phenomenon of ‘planet shine’.
+He mentioned this phenomenon a century before Johannes Kepler proved it!

 The book was passed down through many generations.